ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 ```

 The number of time steps at which the output files are written doesn't need to match the simulation time steps.

+There are two ways how the times at which the output will be written can be specified: as fixed output times and timesteps.

-They can be defined in the same way as in [fixed time step time stepping](/docs/userguide/blocks/time_loop/#fixed-time-stepping).
+The fixed output times can be defined in the same way as in [fixed time step time stepping](/docs/userguide/blocks/time_loop/#fixed-time-stepping).

-If specific times of the simulation are of a special interest to the user, OpenGeoSys can write the output files at times provided in a list in `<fixed_output_times> </fixed_output_times>` tag:
+This approach is suitable, if specific times of the simulation are of a special interest to the user.
+In such a case, OpenGeoSys can write the output files at times provided in a list in `<fixed_output_times> </fixed_output_times>` tag:

 ```xml
 <fixed_output_times>